MichaelAyles/michaelayles-github-io/blog/circuitsnips-writeup.md

-# CircuitSnips: Building a Thingiverse for KiCad
+# CircuitSnips.com: Building a Thingiverse for KiCad

 ## Overview

-CircuitSnips is a community-driven platform for sharing and discovering KiCad subcircuits.
+CircuitSnips.com is a community-driven platform for sharing and discovering KiCad subcircuits.
 Think of it as "Thingiverse, but for electronics" - a place where engineers can share their proven circuit designs and help others avoid reinventing the wheel.

 ## The Problem